After-Shock/Cloudbox-wiki/Useful-Docker-Commands.md

-### Don't want a certain docker app?
+### Don't want a certain docker container?

 You can remove it with the follow steps.

-_Note: Certain docker containers are essential (e.g. nginx-proxy, letsencrypt)._
+_Note: Certain docker containers are essential to Cloudbox  (e.g. nginx-proxy, letsencrypt)._

 Via Command line:
 - Get a list of docker container's installed: `docker ps -a`
 - Remove the one you don't want (where `<name>` is replaced with the docker container's name): `docker stop <name> && docker rm <name>`
-- Note: Be careful not to remove any container that is essential to Cloudbox (e.g. `nginx-proxy`, `letsencrypt-nginx-proxy-companion`, etc)

 Via Portainer:
 - https://portainer._yourdomain.com_